In impressed current cathodic protection, direct current is applied to the metal structure with a rectifier and auxiliary anodes.

-In cathodic protection, opposite current is applied to the metal structure with a rectifier and anodes.
-In mild steel structures, steel will be driven by external current of a cathodic protection system to a status of immunity against corrosion whereas stainless steel will be maintained in a region of perfect passivity.
+In mild steel structures, steel will be driven by external current of a cathodic protection system to a status of immunity against corrosion whereas passivated steel will be maintained in a region of perfect passivity.

 Cathodic Protection can be applied to any metallic structure that is in contact with an electrolyte.
 Cathodic Protection is commonly used in structures such as wharfs, jetties, ship hulls, foundation of offshore wind mills, offshore oil drilling platforms and exterior of pipelines buried in soil or water.
-Especially, corrosion of steel piles and steel sheet piles buried in a corrosive soil or immersed in water can be stopped by installing a properly designed and engineered Cathodic Protection System.
+Especially, corrosion of steel piles and steel sheet piles immersed in water can be stopped by installing a properly designed and engineered Cathodic Protection System.

 Chloride ingress from de-icing salt or sea water will lead to an increased risk of corrosion.
 Once chlorides have destroyed the protective oxide layer from steel surface, corrosion will initiate leading to material loss.
 Corrosion products which take more space than original rebar, will eventually cause cracks in concrete and later spalling of concrete.

 Cathodic Protection (CP) is a well-known and proven method to extend the service life of the reinforced concrete structures in case of chloride contaminated concrete corrosion.
 Cathodic Prevention is usually applied during the building process or the ordinary concrete repairs.
 Cathodic Protection System in concrete consist of external DC power source, non-soluble anodes, cabling, reference electrodes and a control unit.

 In new structures, the anodes can be installed directly to the steel reinforcement prior to concrete casting.
 When installing the CP during construction, savings in the CP installation shortens the payback time considerably, especially, in a corrosion intensive environment.